Boston Gender Discrimination Lawyer

 Here are some common signs that you might be experiencing gender discrimination:

-• Unequal Pay: If you find out that you are getting paid less than your male counterparts for the same task, this is a clear sign of discrimination.
+- Unequal Pay: If you discover that you are getting paid less than your gender counterparts for the same task, this is a clear sign of discrimination.

-• Limited Opportunities: It may be an indication of discriminatory behavior if you observe a trend in which important projects or promotions are regularly given to male coworkers.
+- Limited Opportunities: It may indicate discriminatory behavior if you observe a trend in which important projects or promotions are regularly given to male coworkers.

-How Our Gender Discrimination Attorney Can Help You
+How Our Gender Discrimination Attorneys Can Help You

 We can assist you by:

-• Assessing Your Case: We begin by carefully reviewing the details of your situation to determine if you have been a victim of gender discrimination.
+- Assessing Your Claim: We begin by carefully reviewing the details of your situation to determine if you have been a victim of gender discrimination.
 This includes examining any evidence of unequal treatment, harassment, or pay disparity.
-We also evaluate how the discrimination has affected your career and well-being, allowing us to develop a strong legal strategy tailored to your case.
+We also evaluate how the discrimination has affected your career and well-being, allowing us to develop a strong legal strategy tailored to your situation.

-• Pursuing Litigation: If your employer refuses to settle or denies any wrongdoing, we are fully prepared to take your case to court.
+- Pursuing Litigation: If your employer refuses to settle or denies any wrongdoing, we are fully prepared to take your claim to court.
 We have extensive experience litigating gender discrimination claims and will present a compelling argument in front of a judge and jury.

 State & Federal Laws Regarding Gender Discrimination

-Today there are few employers who overtly distinguish between employees on the basis of gender.
-Most cases of gender discrimination must be proven using circumstantial evidence, to indirectly demonstrate the intentions of the employer or the effects of the employer’s policies.
-Gender discrimination may appear in the workplace through sexual stereotyping, the implementation of dress codes or grooming codes, or “sex-plus” policies.
+Today, few employers overtly distinguish between employees based on gender.
+Most gender discrimination cases must be proven using circumstantial evidence, which indirectly demonstrates the intentions of the employer or the effects of the employer’s policies.
+Gender discrimination may appear in the workplace through sexual stereotyping, implementing dress codes or grooming codes, or involving “sex-plus” policies.

 “Sex-plus” discrimination is the practice of making decisions based on differences between employees within the same gender because of an additional “plus” characteristic.
-Examples include discriminatory practices affecting members of a gender on the basis of pregnancy, marital status, parenthood, appearance, or other characteristics.
+Examples include discriminatory practices affecting members of a gender based on pregnancy, marital status, parenthood, appearance, or other characteristics.

 State law and federal law both prohibit gender discrimination, as outlined in: